ABOUT GOTHAM WEEK EXPO

 The current state of the film and media industry requires that creators explore various pathways to success in all aspects of their craft and opportunities for growth in their careers.
 These pathways can include ways to finance films such as crowdfunding or artists support programs, new forms of distribution models, as well as how the world of branded storytelling can enhance a filmmaker’s abilities to achieve their goals.

-Join the Gotham for interactive sessions hosted by The Gotham’s Expanding Communities partners as well as leaders in the field who are approaching the challenges filmmakers are currently facing with opportunities to develop creative and innovative pathways for film and media creators to advance their careers.
+These interactive sessions are hosted by The Gotham’s Expanding Communities partners as well as leaders in the field who are approaching the challenges filmmakers are currently facing with opportunities to develop innovative pathways for film and media creators to advance their careers.

 Most storytellers and execs aspire to inclusive storytelling but not everyone knows where to start.
 Enter Story Spark, a free questionnaire that offers a creative-first approach to collaborative conversations about inclusion in film.
 This simple tool has been calibrated to spark thinking that can expand the cultural relevance, audience appeal, and creative opportunities of any script, any genre, and at any stage of development.
-Hear from creator Kamala Avila-Salmon, Head of Inclusive Content at Lionsgate Motion Picture Group, about the need for this framework, actual films that were developed using this tool, and a hands-on demonstration.
+Hear from creator Kamala Avila-Salmon, Founder of Kas Kas Productions and former Head of Inclusive Content at Lionsgate Motion Picture Group, about the need for this framework, actual films that were developed using this tool, and a hands-on demonstration.

 This event is also hosted by The Gotham’s Owning It program, which is dedicated to supporting, connecting, and empowering women and non-binary creators and entrepreneurs who break down boundaries in the media and entertainment industry.